eyemeka/eyemeka/README.md

 Hello, I'm EYEMEKA
 <a href="https://www.linkedin.com/in/eyemekauwadia/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Dynamic and results-driven cybersecurity analyst with a strong passion for identifying and resolving complex security challenges.
+Adept at designing and implementing effective solutions to protect systems and data, while working closely with teams to ensure security best practices are upheld.
+Known for an analytical mindset and a hands-on approach to safeguarding organizational assets.
+Committed to helping organizations stay ahead of evolving cyber threats by leveraging technical expertise and an innate drive to secure digital environments.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in digital marketing has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in digital marketing has led me to develop a passion for cybersecurity, I am  passionate about safeguarding digital environments.
+Eager to leverage a strong foundation in data analysis, problem-solving, and strategic thinking to excel in cyber and cloud security roles.
+Committed to continuously expanding technical expertise and demonstrating skills in securing on-premise and cloud infrastructures, with the goal of protecting organizations from evolving threats.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|